vishalmanchanda/yv-app/src/assets/docs/getting-started/introduction.md

 ![Architecture Diagram](assets/images/architecture-diagram.png)

-The Shell Application follows a hub-and-spoke architecture:
+The Application follows a hub-and-spoke architecture:

 - **Shell (Hub)**: Core application that handles routing, authentication, and common UI elements
 - **Micro-Frontends (Spokes)**: Independent applications that plug into the shell